jparisio/altern/README.md

 - **APIs**: Apple MusicKit JS, Spotify Web API
 - **Deployment**: Vercel

+## Spotifu user limits
+spotify limit rates its users when an app is in dev mode.
+If youd like to test out altern feel free to message me and i can add you to the testing list!

 _Coming soon..._

 - 🔄 **Bidirectional Transfer** - Move playlists both ways